apache/flink/docs/apis/streaming/event_timestamp_extractors.md

 {:toc}

-As described in the [timestamps and watermark handling]({{ site.baseurl }}/apis/streaming/event_timestamps_watermarks.html) page, Flink provides abstractions that allow the programmer to assign her own timestamps and emit her own watermarks.
-More specifically, she can do so by implementing one of the `AssignerWithPeriodicWatermarks` and `AssignerWithPunctuatedWatermarks` interfaces, depending on her use-case.
+As described in the [timestamps and watermark handling]({{ site.baseurl }}/apis/streaming/event_timestamps_watermarks.html) page, Flink provides abstractions that allow the programmer to assign their own timestamps and emit their own watermarks.
+More specifically, one can do so by implementing one of the `AssignerWithPeriodicWatermarks` and `AssignerWithPunctuatedWatermarks` interfaces, depending on their use-case.
 In a nutshell, the first will emit watermarks periodically, while the second does so based on some property of the incoming records, e.g. whenever a special element is encountered in the stream.

 In order to further ease the programming effort for such tasks, Flink comes with some pre-implemented timestamp assigners.